 These Jeeps have a shorter length engine bay than the later model CJs but have more vertical room than the flat fenders.

-- Toyota 2LTE and 2LT-II: The is the EFI version of the above engine.
-The other major difference is the larger head as compared to the non-efi version.
+The is the EFI version of the 2LT.
+The other major difference is a better breathing head as compared to the non-efi version.

 Other B series engines not so commonly available are the 11B, 14B, 14B-T, and 15B.
-With the 14B at 3.7 liters and 15B at 4.1 liters, these are probably the largest 4-cylinder engines in use today.
-While B series engines are by far the most popular choice for CJs, they also have their drawbacks.
-The weight of the huge cast iron block and cylinder head adversely affect the Jeep’s already marginal handling characteristics and require beefed up front suspension.
+With the 14B at 3.7 liters and 15B at 4.1 liters, these direct injection engines are probably the largest 4-cylinder engines in use today.
+While B series engines were, back in the day, the most popular choice for CJs by far, they also have their drawbacks.
+The weight of the huge cast iron block and cylinder head adversely affect the Jeep’s already marginal handling characteristics and require beefed up front suspension and chassis reinforcement.

 1KZTE Specs: 96kW@3600; 343Nm@2000

-- Nissan RD28: This peppy, high revving, 2.8 liter 6-cylinder engine has found its way into quite a few CJ-7s.
-The 6-cylinder configuration makes it exceptionally smooth for a diesel.
-Its high revving nature means plenty of horsepower at the top end of the RPM range, but small displacement takes away low end torque.
-This is a good engine for daily driving on the street, but not ideally suited to off road situations where low end torque really counts.
-This is the main reason why the technically inferior but torqueier B series engines have always been preferred over the RD28.
+This smooth, high revving, 2.8 liter 6-cylinder engine found its way into quite a few CJ-7s back in the 1990s.
+The 6-cylinder configuration made it exceptionally smooth for a diesel.
+Its high revving nature meant plenty of horsepower at the top end of the RPM range, but small displacement took away low end torque.
+While on paper a good engine, its fatal flaw was a weak crankshaft.
+Broken crankshafts were not unheard of when these engines were commonly available.
+This is the main reason why the technically inferior but torquier B series engines were always preferred over the RD28.
 This engine is no longer available with engine importers.

 Common Rail Diesels

 CRD engines consume less fuel and make more power, while being quieter and polluting less.
-A win-win situation, except for one drawback — they require regular maintanence and clean fuel, both of which are in short supply in Pakistan, especially in remote areas where infrastructure is lacking.
+A win-win situation, except for one drawback — they require regular maintenance and low sulphur fuel, both of which are in short supply in Pakistan, especially in remote areas where infrastructure is lacking.
 Common rail fuel systems are assembled in ‘clean rooms’, which means they cannot be opened up in any local workshop.
 A 28,000 psi encounter with a bit of dirt is not going to be pretty!
 However, things have changed quite a bit in the 13 years since and Toyota is finally well equipped enough to service CRD engines in-house.